CookEditors/NOS/_posts/2015-08-26-gems-glow-with-blood.md

 “The kind of report that Kinsey gives you in a bottle,” she said brassily.
 I tried to picture her as Renny Jordahl’s private secretary, but at the moment I couldn’t.

 I said from the kitchen, “I knew you were scared.
 You didn’t exactly show it.
-But I’ve seen people, in my business, and I can tell.”
+But I’ve seen people in my business, and I can tell.”

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>